 We're delighted to announce that former Birmingham Royal Ballet Principal and current Artistic Director of Elmhurst Ballet School, Robert Parker has become our Patron today.
-His patronage strengthens our already close collaboration with both organisations to promote dance in the Midlands.
-Our other Patrons include Strictly Come Dancing judge, Craig Revel Horwood, and leading figures in the world of ballet, Dame Beryl Grey DBE (who is also bbodance President) and Wayne Sleep OBE.
+His patronage strengthens our already close collaboration to promote dance in the Midlands.
+Our other Patrons include Strictly Come Dancing judge, Craig Revel Horwood and leading figures in the world of ballet, Dame Beryl Grey DBE (who is also bbodance President) and Wayne Sleep OBE.

 "It is my great honour and pleasure to have been appointed Patron of bbodance.
 It is very exciting to support an organisation who are fostering excellence in dance education and inspiring future generations to pursue a career in dance.
 I look forward to supporting bbodance in their continued efforts in promoting our wonderful art form in the Midlands and beyond," Mr Parker stated.